dialonce/dialonce.github.io/android/howto/index.md

 ### Options

 The Dial Once SDK exposes methods to give you the ability to fully enable or disable the interception flow.
-We recommand to always give the user some control about Dial Once.
+We recommand to always give the user some control about Dial Once (for example, a section in the parameters of your app).
 You can use the following line of code with true or false as parameter (true to enable, false to disable):

 {% highlight java %}
 DialOnce.setEnableCallInterception(true);
 {% endhighlight %}